 General Information/ Overview/ Abstract

 This document lays down the Label Generation Rule Set for Telugu script.
-Three main components of the Telugu Script LGR i.e. viz.
+Three main components of the Telugu Script LGR, viz.
 Code point repertoire, Variants and Whole Label Evaluation Rules have been described in detail here.
-[All these components have been incorporated in a machine-readable format in the accompanying XML file named "Proposed-LGR-Telu-20180314.xml".
+[All these components have been incorporated in a machine-readable format in the accompanying XML file named "Proposal-LGR-Telu-20180531.xml".
+In addition, a document named “Telu_Test_Labels_20180531.txt” has been provided.

 Script for which the LGR is proposed